 Just to make sure readers don't misunderstand "bright eyed and bushy tailed" as some kind of drug high.

 Ambien makes you more likely to get into a traffic accident?
-The drug makes you oblivious to driving mistakes as you are making them?
+The drug makes you oblivious to driving mistakes while you are making them?
 I would suggest that if you are half-way intelligent, you will recognize the mistakes after you make them and will know enough to get off that drug.

 Half the elderly population may be being deprived of sleep or suffering hangover because the medical establishment is afraid we will slip in the bathtub.